 Phil from the safety hub over 7 years ago

 I traveled around Guatemala as a naive 22 year old female for 2 months last year.
 I commuted between Antigua and a local village every day alone on public transportation and traveled to weekend destinations such as Atitlan and Pacaya.
 I followed the age old rules of safe travel and had absolutely no problems whatsoever.
 You do need to stay away from border areas, Guatemala City, and anywhere with a travel advisory.
 It's a beautiful country which is really opening up and trying to bolster it's tourism industry (there's even a tourism police in Antigua) and it would be a shame not to go. over 6 years ago

 I just got back from spending 3 months working and traveling in Guatemala the only place I felt unsafe was Guatemala city.
 Guatemala gets a bad rap due to a few high profile crimes.
 If you're smart and don't act like an idiot you'll be safe.
 The same rule applies anywhere in the world.
 It really is sad that when ever anyone asks this question people on the Internet who either haven't.
 Been to Guatemala in years or only go by what they read answer so negatively.
 Guatemala is a beautiful country with some of the nicest people I've ever met.
-By the way my 62 year mother went to Guatemala alone a few years ago and felt the same way, and she doesn't speak any Spanish at all. about 6 years ago
+By the way my 62 year mother went to Guatemala alone a few years ago and felt the same way, and she doesn't speak any Spanish at all. over 6 years ago